Septic Services in Jarrell, TX

 Jarrell sits right where the Blackland Prairie meets the Edwards Plateau, and that transition shapes everything about septic systems here.
 East of I-35, the dominant soil is heavy black clay formed in ancient marine deposits.
 This clay is deep, dark, and fertile, but it drains poorly.
 Percolation rates often fall below 1 inch per hour, which rules out conventional gravity drain fields on many properties.

 The clay also expands and contracts with moisture.
-According to the USDA and Texas Water Development Board, Houston Black clay (the dominant Vertisol in this region) develops cracks more than 4 inches wide and 12 inches deep that stay open 90 to 150 days per year during dry conditions.
-During wet periods the clay swells, putting pressure on tank walls and pipe connections.
-During drought it shrinks and cracks, which can shift system components and break seals.
+During wet periods it swells, putting pressure on tank walls and pipe connections.
+During drought (a regular feature of Central Texas summers) it shrinks and cracks, which can shift system components and break seals.
 Properties east of I-35 need systems designed for these conditions, and that usually means aerobic treatment units with surface application or drip irrigation.

 West of I-35, the ground shifts toward shallow limestone with thin topsoil, similar to what you'd find in Georgetown.
 Bedrock can sit just 18-30 inches below the surface.
 Conventional drain fields need more depth than that, so alternative designs are common on this side too, just for different reasons.